markus1189/dyalog-nixos/README.md

   a.
 Connect to remote session, which should run on the default port
   b.
 Use `Start` and specify the full path to the `dyalog/result/bin/dyalog` executable

+## Using the overlay

+You can also use the `overlay.nix` file to add `dyalog` and `ride` to your available packages.
+See https://nixos.org/nixpkgs/manual/#chap-overlays for information on how to include it.

 ## Links:

 You can find documentation on `dyalog` and `ride` here: https://www.dyalog.com/documentation_170.htm